StefRuseva88/tech-books-list/README.md

 # Tech Books I've Read 📚

-A list of tech books I've read, along with links and my thoughts.
+A list of tech books I've read and planning to read, along with links and my thoughts.

 ## Categories
 - [Programming](#programming)